Spach Transformer: Spatial and Channel-wise Transformer Based on Local and Global Self-attentions for PET Image Denoising: Method

 \subsubsection{GCFN}

-Since the above MDTA and GDFN modules entirely focus on utilizing channel information for image denoising, it may lose spatial information.
+Since the above MDTA and GDFN modules focus on explicitly addressing channel information for image denoising, it may cause losing spatial information.
 To preserve spatial attributes between layers, a gated-conv feed-forward network (GCFN) module (see Fig. \ref{fig.cw_gcfn}) was added to the channel-wise transformer block.
 The only difference between GCFN and GDFN are that the $3 \times 3 \times 3$ channel-wise convolutions used in GDFN ($W_{c}^{1}$ and $W_{c}^{1}$) were replaced by $3 \times 3 \times 3$ spatial-wise convolutions ($W_{s}^{1}$ and $W_{s}^{1}$).
 We hypothesized that the spatial-wise convolutions could better utilize spatial information and thus further help recovery lesion uptakes.